Skip to main content

 FutureOr<void> call(PresentumStateTransition transition) {

-for (final change in diff.activated) {
+for (final change in transition.diff.changes) {

 PresentationActivated(

-itemId: change.item.id,
+itemId: c.item.id,

-surface: change.surface,
+surface: c.surface,

 ),